shamasun/WSL-101/README.md

-# Installing Windows Subsystem for Linux (WSL) with Docker
+## Installing Windows Subsystem for Linux (WSL) with Docker
 WSL is a Windows feature that enables users to run native Linux applications, containers and command-line tools directly on Windows 11 and later.
 WSL2 is the 2nd generation of WSL.

-Why WSL?
+### Why WSL?
 - Developers working across Linux and Windows have experience a disruptive workflow.
 They have to stop all work to switch to the other system.
 - There was a need for seamless transition and better productivity.
 - Further, it allows access to applications on Windows, hitherto only available on Linux.
 - TensorFlow 2.10 was the last TensorFlow release that supported GPU on native-Windows.
 Starting with TensorFlow 2.11, one needs to have WSL2 to use TensorFlow.
 The other compromise is to use tensorflow-cpu.

-Steps
+### Steps
 These steps were learnt from watching Prof. Jeff Heaton's Youtube tutorial.
-- I started with a clean slate, by doing a factory reset of my Windows laptop.
+- Start with a clean slate (I did a factory reset of my Windows laptop, because I was reeling under a failed prior installation).
+Ensure that the hypervisor, Hyper-V, is enabled via BIOS.
+At this point, you will have this stack in place -
+    - Personal Computer: Asus ROG Zephyrus G14 Laptop
+    - Graphics card: NVIDIA GeForce RTX 2060Q
+    - Operating System: Windows 11
+    - Driver: NVIDIA Graphics Driver.
+Essentially a software that allows the Windows OS and other software applications use the PC's graphics hardware or GPU.
+    - Hypervisor: Hyper-V. Since WSL2 is essentially a VM runniing the Linux kernel, it should rest on a hypervisor.
+The hypervisor used is [Hyper-V](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/).
-- Once done, I ensured I had the latest windows update.
+- Once done, update Windows 11 OS.
-- I then downloaded the right NVIDIA graphics driver for my NVIDIA RTX 2060 graphics card, from [here](https://www.nvidia.com/download/index.aspx).
+- Download the latest NVIDIA graphics driver for your NVIDIA graphics card, from [here](https://www.nvidia.com/download/index.aspx).
+This will ensure that the driver's version is current.
-- Restart whenever prompted.
-- Now, run Powershell as an administrator
+- Restart the system and run Powershell as an administrator, in preparation for installing WSL2.
 - In powershell, run the command
     ```
     wsl.exe --install